stanleyn/Comp790-166-Comp-Bio/README.md

 |Week 15-2 | Project Presentations Day 2 | |
 |Final Exam Day | Project papers due | |

-# Homework, Project, Reading, Etc
+# Homework, Project, Reading, Grading Etc

 ## Homework
 There will be two homework assignments to translate concepts into code.
 Often, things can become a bit easier to understand and use when they are implemented by you. :) I will be happy to read/run code written in Python, R, Julia, or Matlab.
 Please submit your homework writeup as a PDF.